 As with all our other advice, it is important that you, or, if you are too unwell, a family member contacts your haemophilia centre as soon as you know you may be admitted to hospital with possible COVID-19 symptoms.
 You should also always have your Hemlibra awareness card and Bleeding Disorder Card with you.

 Our whole lives have changed, so feeling worried or anxious is understandable and normal.
 There is so much uncertainty in our lives and things can feel out of our control.
 Although it is natural to want to read everything about COVID-19, try to find space for other things such as speaking with friends and family using the telephone or technology and doing relaxing activities online.
 Try to eat healthily and use your daily exercise slot, if you can.
 If you have any concerns about a bleed or anything relating to your bleeding disorder, do not hesitate to call your haemophilia centre.
 You can find more advice about how to look after your mental health here.

 The Haemophilia Society is open – we are here to help

-Although our office is shut, our staff are working as normal.
+The Haemophilia Society is open and working as normal, as far as we can.
 We cannot advise you medically – please phone your haemophilia centre for that – but we are here for you if you want to talk.
-Please do call us on 020 7939 0780.
+Please call us on 020 7939 0780.